Ph.D. (University of Delhi)

 Research Interests: Militancy movements; Transnational Migration; Memory and Memorials; Gender and Masculinities; Punjab Studies; Visual cultures.

 Radhika Chopra, M.A., M.Phil, Ph.D.
-(Delhi), is Associate Professor in Sociology.
+(Delhi) is Professor in Sociology.
 Her areas of interest are Militancy movements; Transnational Migration; Memory and Memorials; Gender and Masculinities; Punjab Studies; Visual cultures.
-She is the author of Militant and Migrant: The Politics and Social History of Punjab (Routledge, 2011), and has edited Reframing Masculinities: Narrating the Supportive Practices of Men.
+She is the author of Amritsar 1984: A City Remembers (Lexington Books, 2018); Militant and Migrant: The Politics and Social History of Punjab (Routledge, 2011), and has edited Reframing Masculinities: Narrating the Supportive Practices of Men (Orient Longman, 2007).
 She has co-edited (with C. Osella, and F. Osella), South Asian Masculinities: Contexts of Change, Sites of Continuity (2004) and (with P. Jeffery) Educational Regimes in Contemporary India (2005).
-She was the Guest Editor of the Special Issue on Contemporary Indian Ethnographies in Men and Masculinities, (Volume 9, October 2006 ).
+She was the Guest Editor of the Special Issue on Contemporary Indian Ethnographies in Men and Masculinities, (Volume 9, October 2006).
 She was the curator of a film-cum-discussion series “Making Migrants: Dialogues through Film” and “School in Cinema” .
-She is on the editorial boards of peer reviewed journals Culture Society and Masculinities, Men’s Studies Press and Sikh Formations: Religion, Culture, Theory, Taylor and Francis.
+She is on the editorial boards of peer reviewed journals Culture Society and Masculinities, Men’s Studies Press and Sikh Formations: Religion, Culture, Theory (Taylor and Francis).
+Prof. Chopra retired from the Department of Sociology in August 2020.